 Counting calories is now a lot easier, thanks to the fact that most food packaging includes nutrition labels.
 These labels display how many calories there are in 100g of that particular food (or 100ml of drink), with many also giving the number in a portion.
 This information can help you to work out how many calories you’re eating of that food, bearing in mind that your idea of a portion is the same as that of the food manufacturer.

 Some restaurants even display the counts of meals on their menus, which can make eating out easier when you’re trying to lose weight.

 Many popular diets, on the other hand, focus on managing your intake of carbohydrates (carbs).
 Carb counting can also be important if you have Type 1 Diabetes, as it can help you to keep control of your blood glucose levels.

 There are several different ways of counting carbs, the simplest of which is to count them in grams.
 Unlike calories, there are no official guidelines to suggest how many grams of carbs you should eat a day.
-As a general rule 50-100g a day is considered a good place to start if you’re trying to lose weight – though some low-carb diets aim for a much lower intake for fast weight loss at 20-50g per day.
+As a general rule 50-100g a day is considered a good place to start if you’re trying to lose weight.

 This is where food labels come in handy, as they display how many carbs are in 100g or portion of a particular food.
 Like calories, you have to calculate the amount of carbs you’re eating, based on the weight of that food on your plate (so whether you’re counting calories or carbs, a good set of kitchen scales may come in very handy).